oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

   client MUST apply the backoff from Section 6.6.4 before attempting to reconnect.
 - `0x382` (Protocol Error): The broker detected a protocol error and is aborting the stream.
-The client MUST NOT retry on the same transport for this session.
+The client SHOULD NOT retry on the same transport for this session.
-- Any other error code: The client SHOULD treat this as a network failure and retry with standard backoff.
+- Any other error code: The client SHOULD treat this as a network failure and MAY retry with standard backoff.

 For MQTT 5.0, the error codes supplement the `MQTT.DISCONNECT` packet with transport-layer context.
 The client SHOULD use the DISCONNECT reason code as